Click here for the home page

 Meanwhile, the Austrian Hapsburgs were doing no better against the Swedes.
 The Austrians and Swedes met for a rematch at Breitenfeld in November 1642, with the same results as the first battle--a total Swedish victory.
 1643 saw Denmark's Christian IV, who was envious of Sweden's success, re-enter the war, this time on the Hapsburg side.
 The Swedish general, Lennart Torstensson, had to call off a march on Vienna so he could beat up the Danes, but otherwise everything went in his favor.
 He quickly occupied Schleswig-Holstein and Jutland; by 1645 Christian was forced to sign a treaty that ceded the provinces of Jamtland and Halland to Sweden, along with the Baltic Islands of Gotland and Oesel.
 Back in Germany, the Swedes managed to win two more battles against imperial forces, at Jüterbogk and Magdeburg (both in 1644).

-The conference lasted four years (1644-48) and was held simultaneously in two cities of Westphalia, Münster and Osnabrück.
+The conference lasted four years (1644-48) and was held simultaneously in two towns of Westphalia, Münster and Osnabrück.
 The first six months were spent haggling over matters of protocol and etiquette.
 The question of whether the representative of the king of France should enter a room before the representative of the king of Spain might not seem like a question worth answering in the middle of a war that was killing thousands, but in a time when memories of chivalry and feudalism were still strong, it was.
-The 135 participating ambassadors and diplomats had not practiced this form of international politics before, and ground rules had to be established before any sort of settlement was possible.
+The 109 participating delegations of diplomats had not practiced this form of international politics before, and ground rules had to be established before any sort of settlement was possible.
 That was why the conference took so long and why it had to be held in two places; because the Swedes refused to concede superiority to the French, they ended up negotiating with the Hapsburgs separately, France in Münster, Sweden in Osnabrück.
 Altogether it is amazing that the conference succeeded.

 Holy Roman Empire, thumbnail

-According to the Treaty of Westphalia, the war's biggest loser was the Holy Roman Empire.
+According to the Peace of Westphalia, the war's biggest loser was the Holy Roman Empire.
 Click on the above thumbnail for a detailed map of how it looked in 1648 (2.92 MB, opens in a separate window).
 The treaty's arrangements ensured that the Empire would remain a confederation from a bygone era; before long the philosopher Voltaire would remark that it wasn't holy, Roman, nor an empire!

 Top of the page